-Travel apps are essential if I want to feel organized when traveling.
-Although I wince at how immersed in phone culture we’ve become, the one time I can’t live without my iPhone is when I’m traveling.
-In my opinion, my smartphone is key to keep everything related to my trip in one place.
+My smartphone keeps all the details I need for my trip in one place.
 Of course cell service or a wifi connection is a must, but it’s rare not to have access to one or the other long enough to check your details.

 Tripit is an easy to use trip planner to store all your travel details in a chronological itinerary.
 It’s super helpful when your trip includes planes, trains, hotels and car rentals.

-Give your trip a name (ex England, France and Scotland Fall 2016) and Tripit will do the rest when you forward your confirmation emails to Tripit (email@example.com).
+Give your trip a name (ex England, France and Scotland Fall 2020).
+Then forward your confirmation emails to Tripit (firstname.lastname@example.org).

 You can also manually enter or edit any details.
 For example if you’re going on a tour and the confirmation email doesn’t include your day to day activities, add those manually.

-I can’t tell you how helpful it is to know where you’re going each day.
+I can’t tell you how helpful it is to know where you’re supposed to be each day!
 Being able to look at your entire trip at a glance is priceless.